 Snickers Caramel Apple Dip

 Use up those leftover fun-sized Halloween candy Bars and turn them into Snickers Caramel Apple Dip!
-A fun and easy fall treat!
+A fun and easy fall treat or a great holiday dessert recipe!

 Snickers are one of my absolute favorite candy bars and I knew I had to make a dip with them.
 I’m pretty positive that you could use any other chocolate-based candy bar in place of the Snickers that you like – Heath bars, Kit-Kats, Milky Way bars (especially if you are allergic to peanuts, these would be a great substitute).
 Get creative!